jeongeonp/jeongeonp.github.io/personal.md

 slug: /personal
 ---

-Here are some of the things I enjoy doing outside of research
+Here are some of the things I enjoy doing outside of research!

 <h2>Music 🎵</h2>